 - Social Media – without a doubt, a good social media campaign would be highly beneficial to any business.
 Billions of people use at least one of the most popular social media platforms on a daily basis.
 Whether it’s Facebook, Instagram, LinkedIn or StumbleUpon, posting your paid ads on these platforms can increase your traffic substantially.
 For more professional ads, consider using LinkedIn more than the other platforms.

 - Bing & Yahoo! – although not as popular as Google when it comes to searching the internet, both Bing and Yahoo! offer very good results when it comes to paid search.
 The same banner and text ads paired with targeted keywords are available.
-While not as many people will see these ads as they would if you would be posting them through AdWords, some studies have shown that the return on investment is better in the case of both Yahoo! and Bing.
+While not as many people will see these ads as they would if you would be posting them through Google Ads, some studies have shown that the return on investment is better in the case of both Yahoo!
+And Bing.

 The best tip for beginners is to not settle for just one of these options.
 Try out as many as your budget allows and analyze what you’re getting in return.
 There’s no “one-size-fits-all” approach when it comes to paid search.
 The results vary greatly based on the type of company that you’re running, its customer’s demographics, and more.